kirkstrobeck/blueprint-docify/README.md

 ### FAQ

-**Q: Can a private repo write a publig Github page?**
+**Q: Can a private repo write a public Github page?**
 Private repos will write [public pages](http://stackoverflow.com/questions/10748082/private-pages-for-a-private-github-repo) :D

 **Q: So how does this publish multiple branches docs at once? multiple github pages?**
 It actually pulls gh-pages from your repo to the CI and overwrites the folder with the name of the branch you are pushing to the CI from

-**Q: So one rendered branch at a time?** yah, when you update an api spec and push, it writes the docs for that branch
+**Q: So one rendered branch at a time?**
+Yah, when you update an api spec and push, it writes the docs for that branch

-**Q: What if there’s already an apibot on my repo?**
+**Q: What if there’s already an api bot on my repo?**
-If you already have an api bot in your Github organization (someone else followed these steps already), then simply give it accesss to the required repo(s) and try to add it to the same CI account (doesn’t make sense to speard out CI implementations).
+If you already have an api bot in your Github organization (someone else followed these steps already), then simply give it access to the required repo(s) and try to add it to the same CI account (doesn’t make sense to spread out CI implementations).

 **Q: What is this API I see in the examples?**
 We used the example API blueprint from [API Blueprint Examples](https://github.com/apiaryio/api-blueprint/tree/master/examples)

 **Q: how many emails you'll get?**
-I belive its just for the Github account confirmation. if the email is in the bot public profile on github, shippable will grab it and use that email for pass/fail messages.
+I believe its just for the Github account confirmation. if the email is in the bot’s public profile on Github, Shippable will grab it and use that email for pass/fail messages.

 ### Whats coming